hamsternipples/nosedocs/noseblog.md

 this confused me for quite some time, because I couldn't figure out where the thing I was looking at began and ended, so I was unsure of the mechanics of how this sort of perception worked, because how did it know which part of me is me and not the world.

-a similar problem existed for the idea of translocation -- an idea that isn't new at all. it exists in the bible, nancy has talked about it, and I've also heard of it from ramtha. just like the 5d vision, I can understand the light bounces and can understand it works mechanically, but just the same as this one, how do I know where the thing begins and ends? if I wanted to translocate/teleport to some other location, why do I not arrive without any clothes on? how does this teleportation occur? how does it know where me begins and me ends, and that my clothes are a part of me?
+a similar problem existed for the idea of translocation -- an idea that isn't new at all. it exists in the bible, nancy has talked about it, and I've also heard of it from ramtha. just like the 5d vision, I can understand the light bounces and can understand it works mechanically, but just the same as this one, how do I know where the thing begins and ends? if I wanted to translocate/teleport to some other location, why do I not arrive without any clothes on? how does this teleportation occur[^1]? how does it know where me begins and me ends, and that my clothes are a part of me?

 sorry, so going back I understand how it works mechanically in the sense that if I have strong desire to be in a different location than the one I'm in now, and I don't have any resistance to me being in that location, I *should* find myself in that location. it's a law of the universe. so I get the desire part, but I didn't get the conceptual part of how to define what composes the thing that is going to be teleported.